-Most of us spend the majority of our time at work.
-Hopefully that time is productive and positive, but what happens when it isn’t?
-Could your organization be a toxic environment?
-What defines a toxic work environment and how does it affect a company’s bottom line, its employees, and its productivity?
+Could your organization be toxic?
+What defines a toxic work environment, and how does it affect a company’s bottom line, employees, and productivity?

-A toxic workplace is simply defined as an unhealthy and damaging environment.
-Toxic behavior can be initiated at all levels in an organization, from top management on down.
-This can cause long term problems for employees ranging from personal health issues to more serious consequences:
+A toxic workplace is defined as an unhealthy damaging environment.
+Harmful behavior can be at all organizational levels.
+This can cause long-term employee problems ranging from personal health issues to more severe consequences.

 - Decreased job satisfaction

-- Physical problems; loss of sleep, increase / decrease of weight, high blood pressure
+- Physical problems; loss of sleep, an increase or decrease in weight, or high blood pressure

 - Increased sick days

 - Negative talk

 - Lack of communication between management and employees

 However, please know that toxic behaviors can be hard to detect.
 Employees are often unaware of their unhealthy behaviors.
 Therefore they may not even know how they are poisoning team efforts.
 Here are examples of toxic behavior:

 - Assigning unflattering nicknames to co-workers